tk0987/Neuron-APP/README.md

 Therefore - each single neuron can act as XOR gate (and even more).

 Whats important - the degree of influence by other networks adjusts during training.
-Same for threshold for activation - as it is thresholded.
+Same for threshold and activation - as output is thresholded.

 Each neuron has memory, denoted by 'history' variable.
 History is just a list of previous transmitter values, and it take part in learning process, introducing hysteresis.